Giving: hand research

 NOTICE: A higher prevalence of a low a-b ridge count has been noticed in various studies3,4.

-• 15 - Palmar ridge line B: ends between middle finger & ring finger (or returns into the b triradius) - in both hands!
+• 5-14 - Palm: ridge line B ends between middle finger & ring finger in both hands (ridge line B starts in triradius below middle finger)

 Prevalence - Fragile X patients: high (unknown %); controls: rare (unknown %) 1